 |Birth Name||Joshua Lucas Easy Dent Maurer|

-Over his career, Josh Lucas has worked with many of the film community's greatest talents.
-He has starred alongside Jon Voight in Jerry Bruckheimer's Glory Road (2006), for which Lucas added 40 pounds to transform himself into legendary basketball coach Don Haskins.
+Lucas has since worked with many of the film community's greatest talents.
+He starred alongside Jon Voight in Jerry Bruckheimer's Glory Road (2006), for which Lucas added 40 pounds to transform himself into legendary basketball coach Don Haskins.
 Lucas also starred with Kurt Russell and Richard Dreyfuss in Wolfgang Petersen's Poseidon (2006).
 He starred with Morgan Freeman and Robert Redford in Lasse Hallström's An Unfinished Life (2005).
 He also starred opposite Jamie Bell in David Gordon Green's Undertow (2004), which was also produced by Terrence Malick.
 Additionally, Lucas worked alongside Christopher Walken in Around the Bend (2004).

-Lucas recently completed his first venture into production with Stolen Lives (2009), in which he plays the single father of a mentally challenged boy.
-This film is the first project to be produced through Lucas' production company, "Two Bridges".
+Lucas has always been fascinated by documentaries and performed voice work with film legend Ken Burns on the documentary The War (2007), and also provided voice-over work for Operation Homecoming: Writing the Wartime Experience (2007), Trumbo (2007) and Resolved (2007).
+Lucas' first venture into production was Stolen (2009), in which he played the single father of a mentally challenged boy.
+The film was the first project to be produced through Lucas' production company, "Two Bridges".

 - IMDb Mini Biography By: Josh Lucas